Thor-E-D/SwarmProtocolVerification/README.md

 It was created in conjunction with the work of the master's thesis titled Exploring the use of model based verification of swarm protocols.

 # Installation
 To run the code Python 3.12 (https://www.python.org/downloads/release/python-3120/) or newer is required along with a version of UPPAAL (https://uppaal.org/downloads/) some features will only function with 5.1.0-beta5 otherwise 5.0.0 will do.
+Additionally, a installation of Graphviz is required (https://graphviz.org/download/) if on a windows machine the Path variable needs to be set.

 Once a working Python installation is working it should come with pip.
 Allowing for installing all requirements with: